softlayer/chef-openstack/_includes/page-reqs-grizzly.md

 Remember that the DHCP server used in Quantum will need an IP address on each subnet where DHCP is enabled.
 Keep this in mind when planning how large of a SoftLayer Portable IP block to order.

-OpenStack utilizes NAT (Network Address Translation) across externally connected Quantum/Neutron virtual routers.
+OpenStack utilizes NAT (Network Address Translation) across externally connected Quantum virtual routers.
 Any network that attaches to the router has external network access through NAT.
 The use of floating IP&#8217;s can reduce the size of the portable block you will have to purchase by allowing all compute instances to have outbound network access when not running inbound public services.

 ### IP Constraints on Data Networks